Gardner, East Carolina upset No. 5 Houston 82-73

-GREENVILLE, N.C.
-(AP) — Jayden Gardner had 21 points and 15 rebounds to help East Carolina stun fifth-ranked Houston 82-73 on Wednesday night, securing the Pirates’ first win against a ranked opponent in nearly two decades.
+Gardner had 21 points and 15 rebounds to help ECU stun fifth-ranked Houston 82-73 on Wednesday night, securing the Pirates’ first win against a ranked opponent in nearly two decades.
+It was the Cougars’ first loss of 2021, a performance that befuddled coach Kelvin Sampson.

+“We just didn’t look like we were playing Cougar basketball tonight,” Sampson said, “in no form or fashion.”

 Tremont Robinson-White added 17 points for East Carolina, which defied season-long offensive struggles against one of the nation’s top defensive teams.
 East Carolina shot 47% and made 11 of 24 3-pointers — and more impressively, the Pirates led for the last 12-plus minutes against a Houston team that struggled to make much of anything after halftime.

 East Carolina (8-6, 2-6 American Athletic Conference) hadn’t won a game in more than a month between five straight losses and three postponements.
+The Pirates were also down starting swingman Brandon Suggs to injury and lost reserve guard Tyrie Jackson during the game to an apparent leg injury.

-But the Pirates found an unforgettable way to end a 33-game losing streak against AP Top 25 teams, though it came with no fans to storm the court in celebration and only a limited number of attendees in Minges Coliseum due to the coronavirus pandemic.
+The Pirates still found an unforgettable way to end a 33-game losing streak against AP Top 25 teams, though it came with a limited number of attendees in Minges Coliseum due to the coronavirus pandemic.

+“I think they’re starting to get used to it,” ECU coach Joe Dooley said.
+“I think it would have been nice for our fans to be share that now, I do say. … But I’ve got to give the credit to kids throughout the country, the credit for lining up and doing this this year.”

 Houston (15-2, 10-2) came in as KenPom’s No. 2-ranked defense, allowing 86 points per 100 possessions, while also ranking as one of the nation’s top rebounding teams.
-But the Cougars didn’t do much to hold down the Pirates in either category while their offense sputtered.
+But the Cougars didn’t do much to hold down the Pirates in either category while sputtering offensively.

 DeJon Jarreau matched his career high with 25 points to lead the Cougars, who had won nine straight meetings dating to 2015, including wins by double-digit margins on ECU’s home floor in each of the past four seasons.
 But top scorer Quentin Grimes struggled to just seven points on 2-for-10 shooting.